 Orville Baldwin Minerd was born on Aug.
 5, 1885 at Moyer, Fayette County, PA, the son of Azaniah "Melvin" and Harriet (Baldwin) Minerd.
 As a one-year-old, he left Western Pennsylvania and traveled with his parents and grandparents to Kansas, becoming a pioneer settler of the coal-rich community of Pittsburg, Crawford County.

-Orville was tall, standing six feet, four inches high, and had a medium build.
+Orville was tall, standing 6 feet, 4 inches high, and had a medium build.
 His eyes were grey, and his hair dark brown.
 He is listed at age 15 in the R.L.
 Polk's Pittsburg City Directory for 1910-1911, in his parents' household at 1011 North Fairview, and was employed at that time as a plumber.

-Circa 1917, when at age 33 he registered for the military draft during World War I, Orville made his home with his parents at 730 East 7th Street in Pittsburg.
+Circa 1917, when at age 33 he registered for the military draft during World War I, Orville was still a bachelor and made his home with his parents at 730 East 7th Street in Pittsburg.
 At the time, he was employed as a laborer with Kansas Gas and Electric Company.

-The following year, about 1921, Orville married Ethel Turley (1895-1972).
+The following year, about 1921, the 36-year-old Orville married 26-year-old Ethel Turley (1895-1972).
 She was a native of Missouri, and was a decade younger than her husband.
+She received an education through the eighth grade.

 The Minerds produced three daughters -- Helen June Holcomb, Norma Lee Swope and Harriet "Rubye" Smith Townsend Jones.